cobra91/TelegramCSharpForward/README.md

 _Unofficial_ Telegram (http://telegram.org) client library implemented in C#.

-This Program which allows you to <b>redirect all the channels you want to a particular channel</b>.
+This Program allows you to <b>redirect all channels you want to an unique channel</b>.

 This has been designed to be able to correct the price differences between Axitrader and Vantage / FXCM brokers but in the end it is a simple "CalculOffset (...)" function that you can delete if you are not interested.